antoniivanov/github-jira-sync/design.md

 - Authentication: The application must be able to authenticate with both the GitHub and Jira APIs to retrieve data and make changes.
 - Configuration: The application shall allow for configuration of the following parameters:
     - GitHub repository and Jira project names/URLs
-    - Mappings of attributes between GitHub and Jira issues
-    - Sync direction
     - Synchronization schedule
 - Issue Retrieval: The application should be able to retrieve issues from both platforms using their respective APIs.
 - Issue Comparison: The application should compare the issues from both platforms to identify which ones need to be synced.